-SECTION X - SHOREZONE SWIMMING POOLS
+SECTION X - LAKESIDE SWIMMING POOLS

-PC.10.1 Swimming Pools Located in the Shorezone
+PC.10.1 Swimming Pools Located near the Shorezone and, if applicable, a Sewer Easement

-Lakefront property owners may apply for approval to install a swimming pool and related improvements such as pumps, pool equipment, fences, and pool decks located in whole or in part on the Shorezone.
-The member must submit a permit application that meets all the requirements of PC.5.13 (use the checklist) and the request for encroachment.
+The member must submit a permit application that meets all the requirements of PC.5.13 (use the checklist) and the request for encroachment if needed.
 The request for encroachment to build is submitted by Planning and Compliance, not the member, to the water company.
-The approval for encroachment rests completely with the water company, the owner of the land.
+The approval for encroachment on or near the shorezone rests completely with the water company, the owner of the land.
 The member is responsible to maintain such improvements and is subject to any conditions imposed by the Committee and/or the water company.
 The member may be required to modify or remove the swimming pool and related improvements at some future date.